 Drugs reduce your brain’s ability to recognise what you need.
 For example, good feelings might become unpleasant feelings like paranoia or irritability because you haven't slept or eaten recently.
 Or as soon as your comedown is over, your brain could tell you it wants more even when you know that's a bad idea.

-A simple solution is HALTS, which involves taking a moment to ask yourself five questions...
+An easy tool to keep well is HALTS.
+It involves taking a moment to ask yourself five questions...

 |Hungry||Have I had enough to eat today?|